celigo/integrator-api-docs/readme.md

 Introduction
 ============

 The Integrator API is RESTful, uses JSON, and is secured by Bearer Tokens.
-The target audience for the API is developers building integration based apps.
-Complementing the API, integrator.io also supports a rich extension framework (see [here](https://github.com/celigo/integrator-extension)).
-The integrations that you build can include an installer, settings pages, along with any number of hooks and/or wrappers (hooks and wrappers give you the ability to write your own custom code, and are useful for requirements that cannot be implemented via configuration alone).
-The integration apps that you build can be listed in the integrator.io Marketplace for easy install by any other integrator.io user.
+The target audience for the API is developers (1) using the integrator.io Extension Framework (see [here](https://github.com/celigo/integrator-extension)) to build SmartConnectors, Hooks and/or Wrappers; or (2) enabling Embedded Integrations inside an existing SaaS application.
 Enjoy!

 Authentication
 --------------